 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: n/a. - 2.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: n/a. - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: n/a.

-D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Wetland1 is adjacent to waterbody B (intermittent ditch) but does not directly abut waterbody B and wetland 4 is adjacent to waterbody C (perennial ditch) but does not directly abut waterbody C. Both of these wetlands are separated by spoil piles and an access lane created as a result of channelization.
+The channelization and straightening of these tributary channels likely resulted in the separation of the wetlands from the ditches.
+Given the close proximity and similarly situated wetlands within the parcel, wetlands 1 and 4 have more than a speculative or insubstantial effect on the chemical, physical and biological integrity on the downtream traditinal navigable waters, Deep Creek and Nanticoke River.
+These adjacent wetlands trap and hold pollutants that may otherwise reach the tributaries, impacting the downstream waters.
+Furthermore, the adjacent wetlands are of such close proximity to the tributary that they provide addictional aquatic habitat for species seeking refuge from the tributary flows. - D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
 THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):